MalarenaSA/styleguides/php_style.md

 - Filenames should be saved as ```camelCase.php```

 ## 2) Spacing & Line ending
-- PHP code must be indented by 2 spaces for each indent level, including code that is imbedded within HTML
+- PHP code must be indented by 2 spaces for each indent level, including code that is embedded within HTML
 - When including ```<?php  ?>``` in HTML, ensure the ```<?php``` opening element is positioned on the same line as the previous closing HTML ```</...>``` element, to avoid extra whitespace being output
 - Each PHP statement should end with a semi-colon ```;``` although when using the short-echo format semi-colons are not required
 - There should be no trailing whitespace at the end of lines